Daniel Lieberman

 Daniel E. Lieberman (born June 3, 1964) is a paleoanthropologist at Harvard University, where he is the Edwin M Lerner II Professor of Biological Sciences, and Professor in the Department of Human Evolutionary Biology.
 He is best known for his research on the evolution of the human head and the human body.

 Biography

-Lieberman was educated at Harvard University, where he got his B.A., M.A. and Ph.D. degrees.
+Lieberman was educated at Harvard University, where he received his B.A., M.A. and Ph.D. degrees.
 He also received a M. Phil from Cambridge University.
 He was a Junior Fellow in the Harvard Society of Fellows and taught at Rutgers University and the George Washington University before becoming a professor at Harvard University in 2001.

 Director of the Skeletal Biology Laboratory at Harvard, Lieberman is on the curatorial board of the Peabody Museum of Archaeology and Ethnology, a member of the Department of Organismic and Evolutionary Biology at Harvard, and the Scientific Executive Committee of the L.S.B.
 Leakey Foundation.